-\begin{myproof}{ of Theorem \ref{thm:consistent}} The proof of consistency of the founded model is an extension of the corresponding proof by induction for the language without aggregation \cite[Theorem 1]{LiuSto20Founded-JLC}.
-The proof is by induction on the sequence of interpretations constructed in the semantics by steps that either apply one-step derivability or add the element-wise negation of a greatest unfounded set.
+\mysec{Additional proofs} \begin{myproof}{ of Theorem \ref{thm:consistent}} The proof of consistency of the founded model is an extension of the corresponding proof by induction for the language without aggregation \cite[Theorem 1]{LiuSto20Founded-JLC}; for brevity, we refer to that proof as the original proof.
+The proof is by induction on the sequence of interpretations constructed in the semantics by steps that either apply one-step derivability or add negated self-false atoms.
 Two extensions to the proof are needed to show consistency for the language extended with aggregation.

-To show that steps that apply one-step derivability still preserve consistency, we extend the proof to show consistency for comparison atoms added to the interpretation.
-This follows directly from the definition of derivability of comparisons in Figure~\ref{fig:derivable}: for each pair of biconditionals for deriving complementary comparisons, the right sides of those biconditionals are mutually exclusive conditions, that is, the conjunction of those two conditions is not satisfiable.
+To show that steps that apply one-step derivability still preserve consistency, we extend the original proof to show consistency for comparison literals, in the sense that $\dc(\pgm,I)$ cannot contain a comparison literal and its complement; this result is used, together with the result in the original proof that $I$ cannot contain a predicate literal and its complement, to show that the body of a rule and its negation cannot both be true in $I$.
+This result follows directly from the definition of linear-time derivability in Figure~\ref{fig:derivable}: for each pair of biconditionals for deriving complementary comparisons, the right sides of those biconditionals are mutually exclusive conditions, i.e., the conjunction of those two conditions is not satisfiable.